asheraryam/satomi/README.md

 * The regular script for this is : `eslint src --ext js` , which you can find in the package.json

 ## Hosting the Bot locally :
 This requires the set up of just 1 JSON file.
 You also need an IDE to configure all of this and download all dependencies I have listed in package.json.
 I recommend using [Visual Studio Code](https://code.visualstudio.com/).
-You also need to download [Node.js](https://nodejs.org/en/) to be able to run the bot and download its dependencies with [npm](https://www.npmjs.com/).
+You also need to download [Node.js](https://nodejs.org/en/) to be able to run the bot and download its dependencies with [npm](https://www.npmjs.com/). **Refer to "Bot Usage", the same principles apply**

 *And if you don't want to use the Satomi name then you'll have to dabble more into the code to change the client name and the help commands as well as some other things too.
 This is a big burden if you have never coded in your life.*